Burglary Deterrents and Home Security

-As experts in burglary prevention and home security we want to ensure our customers are informed on how best to protect themselves and their property against a break-in.
+As experts in burglary prevention and home security we want to ensure our customers are informed on how best to deter burglars and protect themselves and their property against a break-in.

 Your belongings may mean a lot to you but to an intruder they’re just a way of making quick and easy cash.
 A burglar can strike at any time day or night but most burglaries can be prevented by taking steps to ensure your home is secure.